 3. Repair damaged muscle tissue and promote exercise adaptation (protein)

-In the rest of this article, we will go through how you can implement each of these three principles to fully take advantage of the post-match/training period.
+In the rest of this article, we will go through how you can implement each of these three principles for football nutrition to fully take advantage of the post-match/training period.

 Rehydrating involves consuming fluid to achieve fluid balance.
 Unlike food intake, fluid requirements can vary massively from person to person, making it impossible to recommend clear daily fluid intake goals.
 With all the research that has looked into fluid requirements, simply drinking according to thirst will generally ensure that you’re consuming enough fluid each day.6